TypeMatrix 2030 vs. X-Bows: The Evolution of Ortholinear Ergonomics

 Enter the X-Bows Knight Plus.
 We designed our Natural Radial Layout not to compete with the TypeMatrix philosophy, but to evolve it.
 If you love the logic of a grid but crave the feel of mechanical switches, X-Bows is the successor you have been waiting for.

-At a Glance: The Evolution
+At a Glance: The Comparison

 | Feature | TypeMatrix 2030 | X-Bows Knight Plus |